 MSc Global Development and Environment

 More of the world's extreme poor now live in middle-income than in low-income countries, and processes such as climate change, transnational migration and globalisation demand a global consideration of the state of the planet.
-Development is now seen as a global process and activity, rather than something reserved for a subset of countries such as the 'Third World' or 'Global South'.
+Reflecting these trends, concepts of 'development' have evolved away from an understanding of something that takes place in the 'Third World' or 'Global South'.
 Contemporary global challenges demand the linking of environmental issues to conventional foci of development (like health, urbanisation, poverty, food security and migration).
-They also demand an understanding of how the world's resources (water, energy, land, minerals, demography, etc.) are allocated and managed, and how contestations over these distributions play out.
+They also demand an understanding of how the world's resources (such as water, energy, land, minerals, demography) are allocated and managed, and how contestations over these distributions play out.

 You will gain a perspective that is at once global and interdisciplinary while also paying attention to locality (place) and people's agency in forging a just and sustainable future.

-The programme is structured around two core units and two mandatory methods units.
-Students will also choose two optional units and complete a research dissertation.
+The programme is structured around three core units, including two mandatory methods units.
+You will also choose three optional units and complete a research dissertation.

-The programme is structured around the core unit Global Development and Environment: History, Theory, Practice (GEOGM0044), with Sustainability, Risk and Resilience in the Urban Age (GEOGM0037) as the second mandatory core unit.
-Students will receive research training in the compulsory units Qualitative Research Methods in Human Geography (GEOGM0041) and Practical Statistics for Use in Research and Policy (GEOGM0010).
+The programme is structured around the core unit Global Development and Environment: History, Theory, Practice (GEOGM0044).
+You will receive research training in the compulsory units Qualitative Research Methods in Human Geography (GEOGM0041) and Practical Statistics for Use in Research and Policy (GEOGM0010).

-Subject to availability, students will be able to choose two optional units dealing with topics ranging from postcolonial critique to environmental policy and politics.
-The GDE Studio unit will provide you with an opportunity to develop a range of practical skills by working in small teams to address real-world policy and practical challenges facing external clients including public agencies, private organisations and NGOs.
+Subject to availability, students will be able to choose three optional units dealing with topics ranging from urban sustainability to postcolonial critique to GIS and remote sensing.
+The Policy and Management Consultancy unit (GEOGM0072) will provide you with an opportunity to develop practical skills by working in small teams to address real-world policy and practical challenges facing external clients including public agencies, private organisations and NGOs.